 5. Only 20% of employees strongly agree that their organization’s management motivates them to do outstanding work.

 Performance management can improve productivity and quality of work and can influence positive business outcomes.
-Still, only 2 in 10 employees think their organization manages their performance in a way that motivates them to do an outstanding job.
+Still, only two in 10 employees think their organization manages their performance in a way that motivates them to do an outstanding job.
 Motivation statistics further show that 26% of employees believe that receiving feedback can help them do their work better.

 6. A right offer would be a reason for 73% of employees to consider quitting their current job.